-Getting an Employer Identification Number (EIN) — some call an EIN an Employer Tax ID — is crucial so that you can start hiring employees.
-This number is used to report pertinent information, like your taxes to the IRS and state agencies.
+All businesses that retain employees are required to have an Employer Identification Number (EIN).
 Think of it like your Social Security number, but for businesses.
-Applying for an EIN is easy — you can do it online.
-Information you’ll need to provide includes your information and the form generally takes less than 15 minutes to complete.
+Applying for an EIN is easy — you can do it online, and the form generally takes less than 15 minutes to complete.

 - Date of birth

-- Form W4 for employees or W9 for contractors
+- IRS Form W-4 for employees or W-9 for contractors

-- Form I-9 if necessary to verify employee eligibility to work in the U.S.
+- IRS Form I-9, if necessary, to verify employee eligibility to work in the U.S

 - Social Security number or EIN

-- Benefits forms (if relevant) such as ones for health insurance and employer-sponsored retirement plan.
+- Benefits forms for health insurance or an employer-sponsored retirement plan, if applicable

 - Detailed payroll reports

 - Ensuring your payroll is compliant

 HIRE AN ACCOUNTANT